CyberBoyAyush/Simple-Portfolio/README.md

 (at your option) any later version.

 # Credits
 - [ViperAdnan](https://github.com/viperadnan-git) for his old portfolio repo which is not available.
-All code credits goes to him i just added more atuff in this and added a good readme to this project to make it wasy to Deploy.
+All code credits goes to him i just added more stuff in this and added a good readme to this project to make it easy to Deploy.